 Why do we need the PWA 1996?

 Is necessary because a building owner's building works can cause damage to an adjoining owner's buildings and interrupt the adjoining owner's own use and enjoyment of the party wall or structure.

-Provides a dispute resolution procedure (www.practicallaw.com/8-383-5739) to protect the interests of the adjoining owner, while giving the building owner the rights it needs to carry out its works.
-This is usually achieved by an expert surveyor making a binding party wall award (www.practicallaw.com/7-516-5148).
+Provides a dispute resolution procedure ( www.practicallaw.com/8-383-5739) to protect the interests of the adjoining owner, while giving the building owner the rights it needs to carry out its works.
+This is usually achieved by a party wall surveyor making a binding party wall award ( www.practicallaw.com/7-516-5148) .

 What are party walls, party fence walls and party structures?